wttai004/git_workshop/4_vs_code_and_other_tools.md

 Now, if you created a new coommit, you can push the commit to remote origin in this panel:

 <img width="1920" height="1000" alt="Screenshot 2025-10-06 at 17 19 17" src="https://github.com/user-attachments/assets/7460e21a-f0d7-41c6-a8c9-d7c6fbd7b793" />

+# Other useful tools

+Here are other tools that I personally have no experience with but heard good things from other git users:

+- [Difftastic](https://github.com/Wilfred/difftastic): a command-line tool for comparing files based on syntax.
+Whereas git diff highlights every single change made, including formatting changes as simple as an extra space bar, difftastic understands nesting, alighmet and line-wrapping, allowing you to focus only on the meaningful changes.
+- [Sublime Merge](https://www.sublimemerge.com): a git client with a nice GUI, line-by-line and hunk staging, syntax highlighting for commit, and commit searching.
+Works with its own text editor [Sublime Text](https://www.sublimetext.com) and can be a good option for users not interested in an IDE.